Treatment of Early Stage Breast Cancers

 The Era of Personalized Medicine

-In the case of node-negative breast cancer, adjuvant hormonal therapy and/or chemotherapy has been shown to benefit many, but the extent of the benefit varies by the likelihood of cancer recurrence.
-Women with very small node-negative breast cancers, for example, have a low risk of recurrence and may not require adjuvant therapy to further reduce recurrence risk.
+In the case of node-negative breast cancer and some early stage node positive cancers, adjuvant hormonal therapy and/or chemotherapy has been shown to benefit many, but the extent of the benefit varies by the likelihood of cancer recurrence.
+Some women with small node-negative and positive breast cancer, for example, have a low risk of recurrence and may not require adjuvant chemotherapy to further reduce recurrence risk.
 In contrast, women with larger tumors – or other poor prognostic factors, such as high tumor grade – are more likely to benefit from adjuvant therapy.

-Although factors such as tumor size can help guide decisions about the need for adjuvant therapy in women with node-negative breast cancer, researchers have been interested in developing more accurate approaches to the assessment of recurrence risk.
-One such approach involves genomic testing of tumor tissue.
-The expression, or activity, of certain genes has been linked with the likelihood of cancer recurrence; testing tumor tissue for the expression of these genes may provide important information about prognosis and likely response to treatment.
+Although factors such as tumor size and lymph node involvement have been used to guide decisions about the need for adjuvant therapy genomic testing of tumor tissue may be more accurate.
+The expression, or activity, of certain genes has been linked with the likelihood of cancer recurrence and testing tumor tissue for the expression of these genes provides important information about prognosis and likely response to treatment.
+(42)

 The Oncotype DX Test: